need47/fselector/README.md

     require 'fselector'

-    # use InformationGain as a feature ranking algorithm
+    # use InformationGain as a feature selection algorithm
     r1 = FSelector::InformationGain.new

     # read from random data (or csv, libsvm, weka ARFF file)